Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Tinh lute is inseparably attached to Then singing.

-According to history, around the 15th - 16th century when the Le and Mac dynasties were in conflict, the defeated Mac king occupied Cao Bang, establishing the Mac feudal dynasty.
+According to history, around the 15th - 16th century when the Le and Mac dynasties were in conflict, the defeated Mac king occupied Cao Bang , establishing the Mac feudal dynasty.
 Because this land was too far from the bustling capital Thang Long, combined with the defeatist ideology, the Mac king and mandarins were sad, the soldiers were tired and homesick, so they also saw the need for cultural activities.
-They discovered that Cao Bang had long ago had the Tinh lute, which was being used by the people to enrich cultural life, making the people more optimistic...
-The king selected the lutes with young men and women to serve the royal court.
+They discovered that the Cao Bang region had long ago had the Tinh lute, which was being used by the people to enrich cultural life, making the people more optimistic...
+The king selected instruments with young men and women to serve the royal court.
 The king appointed the first-ranking scholar Be Van Phung as the music manager to take care of the musicians, singers, and courtesans; and appointed a famous scholar named Dat, surnamed Ma, to specialize in writing lyrics for the Tinh lute, called Then singing.
 From then on, the Tinh lute and Then singing were like a type of royal court music of the Mac dynasty.

-Through the ups and downs of history, the art of Then singing and Tinh lute was recognized by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as an Intangible Cultural Heritage of Humanity on December 12, 2019.
+Through the ups and downs of history, the art of Then singing and Tinh lute was recognized by the United Nations Educational , Scientific and Cultural Organization (UNESCO) as an Intangible Cultural Heritage of Humanity on December 12, 2019.

 Artisan Ma Doan Khanh practices making Tinh lute